Kevi Rite Jaish: Plot

-In a flashback, Bachu (Kenneth Desai) and Ishwar (Anang Desai) are close friends who dream of going to the USA together, illegally, though Bachu doesn't have enough money yet.
-One day, Bachu receives a telephone call from Ishwar saying he has managed to reach the US.
+In a flashback, Bachu (Kenneth Desai) and Ishwar (Anang Desai) are close friends who dream of going to the USA together illegally, though Bachu doesn't have enough money yet.
+One day, Bachu receives a phone call from Ishwar saying he has managed to reach the US.
 Bachu feels betrayed and starts resenting his friend.

-In present, Bachu has two sons, Jignesh and Harish (Divyang Thakkar).
+In the present, Bachu has two sons, Jignesh and Harish (Divyang Thakkar).
 Jignesh is married and expecting a child.
 The younger son, Harish, just like his father, dreams to go to the US, one way or another.
 Bachu wants to realize his own dream through his son.
-Harish applies for a visa, but is ultimately rejected due to his inability to give satisfactory answers to the visa officer, Derek Thomas (Tom Alter).
+Harish applies for a visa, but is rejected due to his inability to give satisfactory answers to the visa officer, Derek Thomas (Tom Alter).
 Meanwhile, Ishwar returns to India with his daughter, Aayushi (Veronica Kalpana-Gautam).
-Ishwar is now very successful in the United States; he has a chain of motels and is now known as Motel King.
+Ishwar is now very successful in the United States; he has a chain of motels and is now known as the Motel King.
 His purpose is to invest in Gujarat and ultimately return to his motherland and settle there.
 Bachu still resents his old friend, but Harish falls in love with Aayushi, in spite of his father warning against it.
 Harish's friend, Raheel, introduces him to his acquaintance, Kaivan (who has changed his name to Kevin), who is soon going to the US, and introduces him to his travel agent, Daulatram Chainani (Rakesh Bedi).
-Chainani assures Harish and his father that he'll groom Harish and make sure he gets the visa, but will need money, to which his brother, Jignesh promises that he'll arrange for the money.
-Jignesh borrows money from anti-social elements, who are now threatening him unless he returns the money soon.
+Chainani assures Harish and his father that he'll groom Harish and make sure he gets the visa, but will need money, to which his brother, Jignesh promises that he'll arrange for enough funds.
+Jignesh borrows money from less-than-legal elements, who are now threatening him unless he returns the money soon.
 In a party arranged by Kevin, one of his friends warns Aayushi about Kevin, saying that he is not a reliable man and is going to the US by using someone else's sponsorship papers.
 When drunk, Aayushi warns Harish about Kevin, but Harish dismisses her concerns.
 One day, Harish finds out about the illegal racket Chainani is running for illegal entry to the US.
 Chainani also reveals that Kevin used Harish's sponsorship papers to reach the US.
 When all hope is lost, one of Bachu's acquaintances informs him that he has managed a fake passport using which Harish can travel to the US; Bachu and Harish agree to that.
-Jignesh confronts his father for always shooting him down as dafol (stupid) and threatens to sever ties with the family and the same time there are complications in Jignesh's wife pregnancy and is admitted to the hospital.
+Jignesh confronts his father for always shooting him down as dafol (stupid) and threatens to sever ties with the family.
+At the same time there are complications in Jignesh's wife pregnancy and is admitted to the hospital.